apple/swift-migration-guide/Guide.docc/CommonProblems.md

 The problem with this `static let` declaration is not related to the mutability of the variable.
-The issue is `Chicken` is a non-Sendable type, making it unsafe to share across isolation domains.
+The issue is `Chicken` is a non-Sendable type, making its internal state unsafe to share across isolation domains.

 ```swift
 func feedPrizedHen() {